daniellehubbard/personal-site/_posts/2020-07-16-germany-trip.md

 title: 'Germany & Austria Road Trip '
 date: 2020-07-16
 featured_image: '/images/roadtrip/innsbruck5.png'
 excerpt: For our two year wedding anniversary we decided to take a road trip to southern Germany and into Austria.
+vimeoId: 446211616
 ---

 ![](/images/roadtrip/badersee5.png)